SilverIce/JContainers/JC.md

 #### JFormDB

 Provides a convenient way to store values in a form.
-It's just wrapper that relies on the rest of the container objects.
+It's just a wrapper that relies on the rest of the container objects.
 Proper path syntax:

 * .formStorageName.valueKey